 - Losing my three year old Flat Coated Retriever to an autoimmune kidney disease in 2005 at the height of her competition career was the impetus for me to leave health care and pursue doing what I love.
-I thank Brandi, Scout, Envy, Larkin, Rook, Gracie, Summit and Peak for all their patience with me as I learned the language of dogs over the years.
+I thank Bandi, Scout, Envy, Larkin, Rook, Gracie, Summit, Peak, Tasul and Ridge for all their patience with me as I learned the language of dogs over the years.
 The learning never ever ends.

 - I have not owned a TV in 20 years.

 - I have fed a raw diet to my dogs for almost 20 years, but I rarely eat meat myself and am married to a vegan.

 - When I was 10 years old, I stewarded for my first conformation dog show, and thought it was so cool that I could call for “Puppy Bitches…6-9 months” in a room of adults and NOT get grounded to my room.

 - I got Rook, my Italian Greyhound, to foster until I found him a home.
 He died 13 years later, and I couldn’t seem to find the “right” home for him…hmmm…

 - I am blessed to have the most amazing clients surround me every day, and humbled that they entrust me with the care of their animals.

 - Dr. Jean Dodds, a world renowned veterinary immunologist, once called me “effervescent.”
 I will always treasure her words.

 - My favorite place to be is in the woods.
 Nature is the most amazing healer.
 Hiking, xc skiing, backpacking, camping, and just being in the forest recharges me.